Blog/Testimonials·8 min read

 13. Clari

-clari testimonial page example
+Clari testimonial page example

-This customer testimonial page showcases customer case studies from companies using Clari to improve revenue operations and sales performance.
+The testimonial page showcases customer case studies from companies using Clari to improve revenue operations and sales performance.

-• Case study cards featuring companies like Tipalti, Gamma, and UiPath
+• Case study cards featuring companies like Tipalti, Gamma, and UiPath.

 • Stories highlighting improvements in forecasting, deal tracking, and revenue growth.